ropensci/mapscanner/README.md

 ### Practical tips

-Unlike most software packages, `mapscanner` is intended to aid a *practical* workflow, and so a few practical tips may be recommended here to ensure best results:
+The `mapscanner` package is intended to aid a *practical* workflow, and so a few practical tips may be recommended here to ensure best results:

 1. The original digital files generated with [`ms_generate_map()`](https://mpadge.github.io/mapscanner/reference/ms_generate_map.html)